spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/how-to-do-the-transition.md

 The shop switching assumes a recreation of existing url references from on-premise to cloud.
 Based on who manages the domain zone (customer or Spryker), the switching time may vary.

-Because the infrastructure is fully managed by Spryker, a ticket about endpoints update should be created in [SalesForce portal](http://support.spryker.com) to Operation team.
+Because the infrastructure is fully managed by Spryker, you should create a ticket about endpoints update in [SalesForce portal](http://support.spryker.com) to Operation team.
 All further communication with a customer is carried out by any preferable channel, such as slack/email etc

 ## Formula for calculating the migration effort